HKskn/vue-google-maps/README.md

 ## Vue-2 port of vue-google-maps

-This is the Vue 2.x port of vue-google-maps!
+This is the fixed version of vue2-google-maps.
+In IE11 vue2-google-maps does not work.

 ## Installation

 ### With npm (Recommended)

 ```
-npm install vue2-google-maps
+npm install vue2-google-maps-fixed
 ```

 ### Manually